nand0san/binpan_studio/README.md

 -------------
 Take a look to the basic **tutorial**.
 Find it in the Jupyter Notebook file `tutorial.ipynb`

-Under construction (html file available in `docs/html/html` folder that can be opened locally with any browser):
+Also, can be found Sphinx documentation at:

 https://nand0san.github.io/binpan_studio/